sChneizelJ/myRepo/README.md

-# myRepo
+## myRepo

 Just Something

-Contains a few of my shell scripts
+This contains practice Java files.
+And a layout for a Java based chatbot.